WillAyd/wedding-website/_stories/proposal.md

 awoke and decided to take a trip across the Brooklyn Bridge.
 After arriving in Brooklyn, they sat together on a short stone wall in a Fort Greene Park.
-Birds were chirping in the background and a Tai Chi group was meditation in the background.
+Birds were chirping in the background and a Tai Chi group was meditating in the background.
 As they talked and recanted the wonderful times they had spent together, and with the spirit of Harry close nearby, Will finally asked Alison the all important question of "Will you marry me?"